teknolojikpanda/AI-Code-Review-For-Bitbucket/docs/faq.md

 # Frequently Asked Questions

 ## Does the plugin support Bitbucket Server and Data Center?
 Yes.
-The plugin is developed against Bitbucket Data Center 9.6.5 and requires Bitbucket 8.15 or newer.
-It runs on single-node Server installations and clustered deployments.
+The plugin is developed against Bitbucket Data Center 9.6.5 and requires Bitbucket 9.6.5 or newer.
+It runs on single-node Server installations and clustered deployments, provided your environment is upgraded to Bitbucket 9.x with Java 17.

 ## Which AI models are supported?
 The built-in client targets Ollama models.
 You can configure any model available on your Ollama host by setting `ollamaModel` and an optional `fallbackModel` in the configuration.